 Policy MSOS-3.
 Restoration of Areas Adjoining Coastal Drive.
-Development on parcels of Coastal Driveadjacent to the Coastal Trail shall include the lesser of the following: 1) -restoration of all areas between the Coastal Drivedevelopment and the edge of the City's Coastal Trail property with native coastal bluff vegetation; or 2) restoration of an area that is similar in size to that proposed for development.
-Such restoration shall include four years of a monitoring plan and adaptive management to ensure an effective restoration project.
+Development on parcels adjacent to the Coastal Trail shall include the lesser of the following: 1) restoration of all areas between the development and the edge of the City's Coastal Trail property with native coastal bluff vegetation; or 2) restoration of an area that is